-When painting your stairs, it’s a good idea to apply painter’s tape to the walls on either side of the staircase and to any other adjoining surfaces that you don’t plan to paint.
+When painting your stairs, it’s a good idea to apply the painter’s tape to the walls on either side of the staircase and any other adjoining surfaces that you don’t plan to paint.
 This tape protects these surfaces from stray brush strokes and splashes of paint.

 Ready to paint your stairs?
 You can get everything you need in a DIY paint kit from Paintzen.
 Alternatively, we can organize a painting crew to handle the job for you, too.